RegardsOss/RegardsOss.github.io/REGARDS-docs/regards-framework/starters/jpa-multitenant-starter.md

 ## 3.2.
 How to avoid transaction manager conflict

-You can annotated your service or test with the following meta annotation to manage transaction if multiple managers exist else you can use classic `Transactional`:
+You can annotated your service or test with the following meta annotation to manage transaction if multiple managers exist else you can use `RegardsTransactional`:
 ```java
 @MultitenantTransactional
 ```